PalisadoesFoundation/talawa-api/INSTALLATION.md

 one database and provide it's URL in the .env file.
 This will be `primary database` and would be used to store all your data.

-In addition, we would automatically create a new database with the name `YOUR_DB_NAME` + `_TEST`, which would be exclusively used for storing all the testing data generated during the testing process so that it does not bloat the main database with un-necesary data.
+In addition, we would automatically create a new database with the name `TALAWA_TESTING_DB`, which would be exclusively used for storing all the test data generated during the testing process so that it does not bloat the main database with unnecessary data.

 <br/>